vibhaprathik/arm-telemetry-dita-demo/README.md

 The repository demonstrates:

 - structured technical authoring using DITA XML
-- concept, task, and reference topic types
+- concept and reference topic types
 - topic organisation using a DITA map
 - reusable content using `conref`
 - reusable terminology and links using `keyref`